Ashleigh Robinson crowned Miss Oklahoma 2021

-Hundreds of Oklahomans packed the Riverwind Casino theater Saturday evening, anxious to see if their favorite candidate would be crowned the first new Miss Oklahoma in two years.
+Hundreds of Oklahomans packed the River Spirit Casino Resort theater Saturday evening, anxious to see if their favorite candidate would be crowned the first new Miss Oklahoma in two years.

 After a rigorous week of contests featuring talent segments, private interviews with judges and campaigning for a social cause, Ashleigh Robinson emerged from a field of 40 candidates as Miss Oklahoma 2021.